nathansamuell/groundStation/docs/user-guide/env.md

 More information on these methods can be found [here!](https://www.geeksforgeeks.org/how-to-create-and-use-env-files-in-python/#)

-GroundStation uses variables defined in this way to store other options about its runtime configuration.
-Many are only used for testing or developer usage, but there are some that most users will probably need to set and few that are *required* for using GroundStation.
+FlightControl uses variables defined in this way to store other options about its runtime configuration.
+Many are only used for testing or developer usage, but there are some that most users will probably need to set and few that are *required* for using FlightControl.

 ## Sensible Defaults
-GroundStation will eventually ship with a .env file with *sensible defaults*.
+FlightControl will eventually ship with a .env file with *sensible defaults*.
 When determining the sensible defaults, we assumed a few things:

 - Most users are using in the intended way
 - Most users don't have extenuating setup circumstances
 - Most users aren't interested in extra tinkering

 ::: info
-GroundStation **won't** ever ship with a default password.
+FlightControl **won't** ever ship with a default password.
 Because it is connected to a rocket, we take the security of our application during runtime seriously.
 Don't worry -- the passcode is set very quickly in the default [install process.](installation.md)
 :::

 With these assumptions in mind, the sensible defaults only really set two things: